 Steve Guse, host of Embrace The Sound on KMSU, is a huge Townes Van Zandt fan, so we asked him what he had to say about TVZ and the Texas Troubadour collection:

 Townes Van Zandt is long revered as one of the greatest songwriters you've never heard of.
 Born in Texas in 1944, he began his songwriting journey when he teamed up with Mickey Newbury in 1968, who introduced him to Cowboy Jack Clement.
 Over the next five years he would release six albums, and pen some of the greatest country/folk songs that survive the test of time still today, including "To Live Is To Fly", "Be Here To Love Me", "Waitin' Around To Die" and "Pancho and Lefty".
 His Music Lives on today through friends like Steve Earle & Emmylou Harris, and contemporaries Shakey Graves and Gillian Welch.
 This set is a fantastic introduction into his studio catalog, and a much needed addition to any music geek's collection.

 "Townes Van Zandt is the best songwriter in the whole world, and I'll stand on Bob Dylan's coffee table in my cowboy boots and say that!" - Steve Earle

 $100 - Program Director for the Day on Shuffle Function

-Seriously, this is a lot of fun, and we only offer a limited number of these, so don't miss out!
+Tim and Shelley enjoy offering this premium so much because it allows them the opportunity to meet KMSU listeners and thank them in person.
+It is also the biggest bang for your buck in Shuffle Function-land!
+Seriously, this is a lot of fun, and they only offer a limited number of these, so don't miss out!
 Join us on the show!

-$100 - KMSU Day Sponsor
+$100 - KMSU Day Sponsorship

 Why should I give to KMSU?